Telmate/terraform-provider-proxmox/docs/resource_vm_qemu.md

 Resources are the most important element in the Terraform language.
 Each resource block describes one or more infrastructure objects, such as virtual networks, compute instances, or higher-level components such as DNS records.

+This resource manages a Proxmox VM Qemu container.

 ## Create a Qemu VM resource

 You can start from either an ISO or clone an existing VM.
 Optimally, you could create a VM resource you will use a clone